-Have you been wondering, 'Am I autistic?'
-Here you can find information about diagnosis for adults who are – or think they are – on the autism spectrum.
+Here you can find information about diagnosis for adults who are autistic, or think they may be autistic.
 There are many online 'autism tests' available, but none of these can guarantee accuracy.
 Find out about the benefits of diagnosis, how to get diagnosed and the services and support you may be able to access after you have been diagnosed.

 Am I autistic?

 You may be wondering if you are autistic.
 Perhaps you have read something about the condition, or seen a programme on TV, and think that it describes some of your own experiences.

 It's quite common for people to have gone through life without a diagnosis of autism, feeling that somehow they don't quite fit in.
 Many people learn to cope with life in their own ways, although this can be hard work.
 They might be married or living with a partner, have families or successful careers.
 Others may be more isolated and find things much more of a struggle.

 It is up to you whether you decide to seek a diagnosis and some people are happy to remain self-diagnosed.
 The only way to know for sure whether you are autistic is to get a formal diagnosis.

 Benefits of a diagnosis